Edited by QueenofCaroline and Sci-fi Christian.

-Gentle fingertips lightly danced over Caroline's shoulder blades and down her back, drawing delicate designs and she reveled in the delectable touch even as it pulled her from the depths of sleep.
+Gentle fingertips lightly danced over Caroline's shoulder blades and down her back, drawing delicate designs.
+She reveled in the delectable touch, even while it pulled her from the depths of sleep.
 Peacefulness settled over her like a down blanket, warmth radiating from deep inside, spreading luxuriously throughout her limbs.
 Content, she fought against wakefulness and the inevitable expulsion from a heaven she never could have imagined.

-Complete for the first time in her existence she fought the return to reality.
+Complete for the first time in her existence, she fought the return to reality.
 Only, the touches continued, teasing, coaxing prickles of pleasure that erupted all over her flesh.
-Slowly, her eyelids fluttered open.
-Deep blue eyes stared directly back at her, tenderness and devotion in their depths.
+Her eyelids fluttered open.
+Deep blue eyes stared back at her, tenderness and devotion in their depths.
 Entranced, she dreamily caressed the face she recognized.

 Wait.
 This can't be right.

 She was in bed with Klaus.
-In a dizzying rush, the events of the previous night blurred together, painting a picture.
-They made love and normally that term would have made her groan at how ridiculous it sounded.
+In a dizzying rush, the events of the previous night came together, painting a picture.
+They made love and normally that term would make her groan at how ridiculous it sounded.
 Seriously, who really made love?
-This time she couldn't lie to herself, not with the brutal truth right before her eyes.
+Yet, she couldn't lie to herself.
+Nt with the brutal truth right before her.
 Together, they made mind-blowing, earth shattering love.
 A promise from centuries ago at long last fulfilled.

 "It's true, isn't it?
 What you showed me last night?
 The past?"
 She managed to whisper.

 Klaus nodded, smiled even.
-A smile of happiness, sweet boyish shyness.
+A smile of happiness and sweet shyness.
 The truth revealed at last seemed to have changed him, set him free.
 "It took centuries, but you have been returned to me.
 My beautiful, Caroline."